-The glossary provides definitions of words, terms and land use designations that are used in a particular way in the Comprehensive Plan.
+The glossary provides definitions of words and terms that are used in a particular way in the Comprehensive Plan.
 Some terms may also be defined by the Land Use Code or other regulations.
 Where definitions are provided in the Land Use Code, the Land Use Code definitions take precedence for the purpose of the Code's application.
 The definitions in this document are working definitions that are subject to additions, deletions, and refinement before updates are proposed to the Comprehensive Plan.